brooksca3/logion_error_dataset/README.md

 with open('path/to/errors_split_1.json', 'r') as file:
     combined_reports1 = json.load(file)
 ```
-We additionally include the file `true_negatives.txt` which contains the words randomly selected from the non-flags and are presumed to be non-erroneous.
+We additionally include the file `random_assumed_true_negatives.json` which contains the words randomly selected from the non-flags and are presumed to be non-erroneous.
 We include these examples in our evaluation to mitigate the distribution shift incurred by our approach for oversampling true errors.

 ## Dictionary Structure